seleniumQuery/seleniumQuery/README.md

  - [`.end()`](http://api.jquery.com/end/) - End the most recent filtering operation in the current chain and return the set of matched elements to its previous state.
  - [`.filter()`](http://api.jquery.com/filter/) - Reduce the set of matched elements to those that match the selector or pass the function’s test.
  - [`.has()`](http://api.jquery.com/has/) - Reduce the set of matched elements to those that have a descendant that matches the selector or DOM element.
- - [`.is()`](http://api.jquery.com/is/) - Check the current matched set of elements against a selector, element, or jQuery object and return true if at least one of these elements matches the given arguments.
  - [`.last()`](http://api.jquery.com/last/) - Reduce the set of matched elements to the final one in the set.
  - [`.map()`](http://api.jquery.com/map/) - Pass each element in the current matched set through a function, producing a new jQuery object containing the return values.
  - [`.next()`](http://api.jquery.com/next/) - Get the immediately following sibling of each element in the set of matched elements.
 If a selector is provided, it retrieves the next sibling only if it matches that selector.